 13. Peep-Toe Heels

-With an opening at the toe-box which allows the toes to show, peep toe heels can be used as both formal wear and party wear.
+It has an opening at the toe-box which allows the toes to show, Peep toe heels are used as both formal wear and party wear.

 14. Cork High Heels

 There isn’t a single type of dress the cock high cannot immediately make for fun.

 With an apparent thick sole, usually in the range of 3–10 cm, and heel that is raised significantly higher than the ball of the foot, platform heels are not for the clumsy women.

 16. Spool heels